dotnet/arcade/Documentation/DependenciesFlowPlan.md

     - No newer version updates have been merged
     - No non-maestro bot commits have been added to the PR
     - Would committing the PR results in an invalid dependency graph (e.g. aspnet's core-setup dependency is no longer matching CLI's core-setup dependency)
-- Turn on/off the ability to auto-merge a PR that has as owner Maestro++ (in the form of a Bot, for example). => at this point, this is not enabled and it is by default on the Dev
+- Turn on/off the ability to auto-merge a PR that has as owner Maestro++ (in the form of a Bot, for example). => at this point, this is not enabled and it is by default on the Dev.

 **Note** that policies are for each repository.

-## On board 1 repository to use Darc and Maestro++ for their official builds.
+## Onboard 1 repository to use Darc and Maestro++ for their official builds.
 It involves:
 - Define which repository.
 - Add the repository to the Maestro++ subscriptions mechanism.
 - Set Maestro++ policies for the repository.
-- Builds send information to the Product Dependency Store using the API to report on the assests produced, the location, and other Build information.
+- Builds send information to the Build Asset Registry using the API to report on the assets produced, the location, and other Build information.

 # Adding functionalities - V2
 ## Local work for Darc
 Make sure a dev can use Darc locally to update the dependencies of the repo, and other repos too.
 Targeting 2 sprints (S141) of work that will include:

-## Finish implementing Product Dependency Store APIs
+## Finish implementing Build Asset Registry APIs

 ## On board other repositories to use Darc and Maestro++ for their official builds.
 It involves:
 - Add the repositories to the Maestro++ subscriptions mechanism.
 - Set Maestro++ policies for each repository.
-- Builds send information to the Product Dependency Store using the API to report on the assests produced, the location, and other Build information.
+- Builds send information to the Build Asset Registry using the API to report on the assets produced, the location, and other Build information.

 # Adding functionalities - V3...
 ## Mirror builds using Maestro++